-Traumatic Brain Injury (TBI) is a “signature” wound of the current conflicts, yet it is often difficult to diagnosis and understand in many cases.
-We hope to give you a brief overview of TBI and then suggest that you explore it further at some of the websites listed.
+Traumatic Brain Injury (TBI) is a signature wound of the current conflicts, yet it is often difficult to diagnosis and understand in many cases.
+To learn more, visit the sites provided and read the summary of TBI below.

 - Center for Deployment Psychology – http://deploymentpsych.org/training/training-catalog/course-119-online-the-fundamentals-of-traumatic-brain-injury-tbi Free training about TBI.
 Click on “Take for Free” and receive a very up-to-date review of TBI and how it may be diagnosed and/or treated.
 (NOTE: if the link does not connect immediately, follow prompts and it should connect).

 - Cognitive Systems – http://www.cog-systems.com/ innovative treatment for mild traumatic brain injury and other neurological injuries that can be done from home.

 - Defense and Veterans Brain Injury Center – www.dvbic.org The mission of the Defense and Veterans Brain Injury Center (DVBIC) is to serve active duty military, their beneficiaries, and veterans with traumatic brain injuries (TBIs) through state-of-the-art clinical care, innovative clinical research initiatives and educational programs.

 - Resurrecting Lives – TBI – www.ResurrectingLives.org This organization is dedicated to systematically, efficiently and successfully diagnosing and treating veterans who are returning from war primarily in Iraq and Afghanistan for Traumatic Brain Injury (TBI) while also contributing to the prevention of TBI in the future.
 Helpful information is available on this site.

 - Traumatic Brain Injury (DCoE) developed Co-occurring Conditions Toolkit: Mild Traumatic Brain Injury and Psychological Health